reportportal/service-auto-analyzer/README.md

 **ANALYZER_PRIORITY** - priority for this analyzer, by default 1

+**ANALYZER_INDEX** - default "true", the parameter for rabbitmq exchange params, where the analyzer supports indexing

+**ANALYZER_LOG_SEARCH** - default "true", the parameter for rabbitmq exchange params, where the analyzer supports searching logs

+**ANALYZER_SUGGEST** - default "true", the parameter for rabbitmq exchange params, where the analyzer supports suggesting

+**ANALYZER_CLUSTER** - default "true", the parameter for rabbitmq exchange params, where the analyzer supports clustering

 **ES_VERIFY_CERTS** - turn on SSL certificates verification, by default "false"

 **ES_USE_SSL** - turn on SSL, by default "false"